-At least seven dead as South Korean-flagged tanker capsizes off Japan
+At least eight dead as South Korean-flagged tanker capsizes off Japan

 The crew had alerted the coastguard that the tanker was tilting as it took refuge near Mutsure Island due to rough weather, according to Japanese broadcaster NHK.

-The tanker was carrying 980 tons of acrylic acid, officials said.
+Officials said the tanker was carrying 980 tons of acrylic acid, a corrosive organic compound that is used in adhesives, paints and polishes.
 No leak has been detected, and officials are studying what environmental protection measures may be needed in case there is a leak.

 Footage from NHK showed the overturned red hull of the ship as well as a life raft, as a coastguard ship pounded through heavy waves and a helicopter flew overhead.